oracle/python-oracledb/doc/src/user_guide/installation.rst

 By default, python-oracledb runs in a Thin mode which connects directly to Oracle Database so no further installation steps are required.
 However, to use additional features available in :ref:`Thick mode <featuresummary>` you need Oracle Client libraries installed.
-Oracle Client versions 23, 21, 19, 18, 12 and 11.2 are supported.
+Oracle Client versions 23, 21, 19, 18, 12, and 11.2 can be used.

 - If your database is on a remote computer, then download the free `Oracle Instant Client